LoyolaChicagoBooks/introcs-csharp/rst/writeline-substitution.rst

     7 plus 5 is 12; 7 times 5 is 35.

-Note the following features:
+Note the following features of the parameters after the first string:

-- Parameters can be any expression, and the expressions get evaluated before printing.
+- These parameters can be any expression, and the expressions get evaluated before printing.
-- Parameters to be substituted can be of any type.
+- These parameters to be substituted can be of any type.
-- The parameters are automatically converted to a string form, just as in the use of the string ``+`` operation.
+- These parameters are automatically converted to a string form, just as in the use of the string ``+`` operation.

 In fact the simple use of format strings